grr69/originatr/unofficial-grindr-api-documentation.md

 However, if your platform doesn't have a Google SDK, you're in trouble.

 If there's an error creating the account, the server will return an HTTP 4xx error code.
-For example, if the email account is already signed up for Grindr, the server returns HTTP/409 with this payload:
+For example, if the email account is already signed up for Grindr™, the server returns HTTP/409 with this payload:

     {
         "code": 22,
         "message": "Email id already exists"
     }

-(Unfortunately, this means you can easily out someone as a Grindr user, simply by knowing his email address.
+(Unfortunately, this means you can easily out someone as a Grindr™ user, simply by knowing his email address.
 This seems like a severe privacy problem.)

 If account creation is successful, the server returns HTTP/201 (note not the usual 200) with this response: